-More and more of us are getting a taste for good coffee.
-But this rising global demand, combined with more erratic weather patterns relating to a changing climate, labor shortages and the remote nature of coffee growing, is adding to the pressure on the world’s coffee-growing communities.
+Great tasting, quality coffee is important for many consumers.
+But this rising global demand, combined with more erratic weather patterns relating to a changing climate and labor shortages, is adding to the pressure on the world’s coffee-growing communities.

-McDonald’s has partnered with coffee roasters to help advance coffee sustainability over the last decade and we remain committed to further progress, since a continued supply of quality coffee beans is critical for our business and for our customers.
+Over the last decade, McDonald’s has partnered with coffee roasters to help advance coffee sustainability, and we remain committed to further progress, since a continued supply of quality coffee beans is critical for our business and for our customers.
 From iced coffees and mochas to lattes and cappuccinos, we want all our customers to be able to enjoy great-tasting coffee, now and long into the future.

 On this page:

 Sourcing coffee certified to international sustainability standards such as Rainforest Alliance, UTZ, and Fair Trade is key to our strategy.
 In parallel with our certification work, we’ve also launched the McCafé Sustainability Improvement Platform (SIP) in partnership with Conservation International.
 These two approaches are complementary efforts, and we will continue to support both certification and direct collaboration with farmers as methods to achieve positive impacts.

 In 2018, 57% of our coffee was sourced sustainably through Rainforest Alliance, UTZ, Fair Trade International and Fair Trade USA certifications, as well as McCafé SIP-approved programs.

 Our work on sustainable coffee supports the UN Sustainable Development Goals, a global agenda to end poverty, protect the planet and ensure prosperity for all, specifically: